Appendix A: RISCV

 ... /usr/bin/python3-config

-After install all dependencies, get gem5 and build RISCV as follows,
+After installing all dependencies, clone gem5 and build the RISC-V target as follows:

 $ pwd